NiloGregginz33/QMGRExperiments/README.md

 # 10.5281/zenodo.17281110 is the paper associated with this.
 Academia.edu publications were made with the intention to be ignored as I didn't realize the significance of DOI.

-# Overall Manav Naik is the creator of the simulation (The Creator of the Simulation TM, TCOTS TM)
+# Overall Manav Naik is the creator of the simulation (The Creator of the Simulation TM, TCOTS TM).
+Simulation TM The Simulation TM.

 # Bellman solvers and other fuxed point solvers have been tedsted